umdenes100/VisionSystemSim/README.md

 ### Purpose ###
 The Simulator library serves as a bridge between the arduino and the simulator program.
 It is designed to mimic the API of the enes and dfr tank libraries to create as simple a transition as possible from the simulator to a physical system.
 The API is described below. more information about the code can be found on the github repo linked above.

+### Coordinate Object ###
+The Simulation and ENES100 libraries also includes a Coordinate class that holds an x, y, and theta.
+Students may use Coordinates in their code as desired.
+The destination and location members of Enes100 are Coordinate objects.
+The x, y, and theta are accessed in the same way as in destination and location, i.e. coordinate.x, coordinate.y, and coordinate.theta.
+For convenience, we have included 3 constructors for the Coordinate object.

+`
+Coordinate coordinate1(); // Represents the point (0, 0, 0)
+Coordinate coordinate2(1.2, 0.7); // Represents the point (1.2, 0.7, 0)
+Coordinate coordinate3(1.2, 0.7, 1.1); // Represents the point (1.2, 0.7, 1.1)
+`

+For the Black Box mission, the base objective must be transmitted using a Coordinate object.

+`
+Coordinate blackBox(3.2, 1.6);
+baseObjective(blackBox);
+`

 ### Function Definitions ###
 `void DFRTankSimulation::turnOffMotors()`